When Lyonette woke up in her bed and felt the winter daylight on her face, she smiled up at the ceiling, so widely she thought her lips would break.

 “They are like me.”

 Indeed, the four Antinium closely resembled Klbkch’s current form.
 They were slim and had two hands, and at their sides they had blades.
-But not silver metal like his, but rather blades made of a dark substance, the same as those the scythes of the Silent Antinium were made of.
+Not silver metal like his, but rather blades made of a dark substance, the same as those the scythes of the Silent Antinium were made of.
 These Antinium were also different from the rest in that they studied Klbkch with attentiveness.
 Intelligence.

 “Natural blades.
 These are not Prognugators but Custodium—think of them as partial Prognugators.”